 This is a big change and rather than giving it to everyone at once we are making it available to users on an “experimental” basis, starting with Playlisty v2.24.
 This means that:

-- We don’t claim it works in all scenarios and if it doesn’t work for you, please let us know about it asap (please don’t expect that we’ll immediately know how to fix it!).
+- We don’t claim it works in all scenarios and if it doesn’t work for you, please let us know about it ASAP (please don’t expect that we’ll immediately know how to fix it!).
 The new mode won’t do anything horrible to your music library or playlists but the occasional crash is a real possibility and you might get the occasional error.

 Honestly most of the time we find this new feature works pretty well.
 And once you’ve successfully created a “Replace Mode” playlist we rarely have any further problems with that playlist: subsequent attempts to update these playlists usually go smoothly.
 We hope that’s true for you too.